riteshsingh1/DevSetup/readme.md

 # DevSetup
-### Setup Delopment environment for PHP,Android and Javascript from Scratch.
+### Setup Delopment and Production environment for PHP & It's Frameworks

 ## Note:
 Scripts for ubuntu will work well in **linux mint**, **elementry OS** and **Debian**